 This won’t be news to you: we live in a deeply interconnected and overstimulated world.
 As of 2017, over half of the population is on the internet, and the pace at which information is created has no precedent in history.
 There have been deep changes in how we access and retain knowledge.
 Today, information overload is a common condition.
 Attention spans are short.
 Memorization is old-fashioned - just ask any millenial to recite a poem!

 In addition, AI and automation are being widely adopted throughout the world and across industries, leading to large pockets of skills becoming vastly obsolete.
-While AI is primarily automating jobs involving well-defined repetitive tasks for the moment, its increasing sophistication will gradually allow it to conquer more complex tasks, pushing larger number of people out of their jobs.
+While AI is primarily automating jobs involving well-defined repetitive tasks for the time being, its increasing sophistication will gradually allow it to conquer more complex tasks, pushing larger number of people out of their jobs.
 Don’t get AI enthusiasts started about the coming of Singularity!
 Some call it fiction while others call it inevitable, but everyone acknowledges that the skills needed tomorrow will be vastly different than those needed today.

 Already, employers complain that they can’t find talent despite open learning platforms making education more accessible.
 There is a mismatch between skills available and skills needed, and access to information does not equate to skills development.
 Similarly, taking classroom content and publishing it online will not do.
 So how do we educate for the required skills of tomorrow in an increasingly fast-changing environment?